OvalQuilter/lyrics-status/README.md

 ```
 Then click on the `File` dropdown in the top left, and press `Save`.

-Now open the [Spotify website](open.spotify.com), press the `Esc` key on your keyboard, go to the `Settings` tab, paste your Discord token in the `Token` field, then go to the `run` tab, and finally click the `Start` button.
+Now open the [Spotify website](open.spotify.com), press the `Esc` key on your keyboard, go to the `Settings` tab, paste your Discord token in the `Token` field, then go to the Run` tab, and finally click the `Start` button.
 Enjoy!

-> Note: Slow connection speeds may cause issues.
+> Note: Slow connection speed may cause issues.
 # Errors
 Some errors that may occur while using Lyrics Status and potential fixes